johnmorehouse/website/content/authors/admin/_index.md

   url: "https://economics.uoregon.edu/profile/jmorehou/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a fourth-year PhD student at the University of Oregon interested in environmental and urban economics.
+bio: I am a PhD candidate at the University of Oregon interested in environmental and urban economics.

 interests:
 - Environmental Economics